MarieAshley/oldblog/fathersday.md

 Donohue pass is an 11,000 foot pass, sitting about 12 miles from Tuolumne Meadows Camp ground.
 The pass itself climbs 2,000 feet.

-""Where did you come in from?""
+"Where did you come in from?"
 They asked.

-""From the valley.
+"From the valley.
 We're headed up to the pass tomorrow.
-How is it up there?""
+How is it up there?"

-""It's difficult.""
+"It's difficult."
 They sized my narrow frame and remarked,

-###### ""She won't make it.""
+#### "She won't make it."

 My eyes snapped up and they suffered a steely glare.

 My father later told me, over too many Baileys in Aspen, that his favorite memory of me is when I glared at the two backpackers and the hike that followed.
 To him, my glare screamed, ""F**k you, man.""

 If the beef jerky and endless supply of sugar was not enough fuel, that comment certainly was.
 We blazed through the meadow, I was too preoccupied and fiery to notice the beauty.
 Near the top of the pass, I had calmed down enough to notice a gorgeous lake and a strange man.
 I remember asking my dad what was wrong with him.
-He pretended to smoke a joint and said, ""dope"".
+He pretended to smoke a joint and said, "dope".
 I had no clue what that meant.

 We got to the top of the pass, and I proved the father and son wrong.
 More importantly, I proved to myself that I could climb difficult passes.